 Furniture designer, artist, and educator Scott Klinker heads the graduate 3D design program at the renowned Cranbrook Academy of Art as Designer-in-Residence, where he also received his MFA in 1996.
 His work there builds on the Cranbrook tradition of modern design - searching for new forms to address our changing needs.
 In line with Cranbrook's tradition of integrating Design, Art and Craft, he believes that the best forms are not conceived in the mind, but discovered with the hands.
 His broad approach to form giving is driven by an interest in remixing the categories of industrial design, architecture and sculpture.

-After gaining experience as an in-house designer at Ericsson, and as senior staff at IDEO – Klinker ventured to Japan in 1999 to lead a product design program at the Kanazawa International Design Institute and founded his independent studio, Scott Klinker Design.
-His practice strikes a balance between industry projects and cultural projects, working with design-driven clients including Herman Miller, Alessi, Steelcase, Burton Snowboards, Fab.com and others.
+After gaining experience as an in-house designer at Sony/Ericsson, and as senior staff at IDEO – Klinker ventured to Japan in 1999 to lead a product design program at the Kanazawa International Design Institute and founded his independent studio, Scott Klinker Design.
+His practice strikes a balance between industry projects and cultural projects, working with design-driven clients including Herman Miller, Alessi, Steelcase, Landscape Forms, Burton Snowboards, and others.
 His limited edition works are currently represented by Playground Detroit.

 In 2006, Scott was featured in Newsweek’s annual ‘Design Dozen’ selection of best new designers.
 In 2010, his ‘Trellis Bowl’ was produced by Alessi, the iconic Italian manufacturer of tableware products.
 In 2018, Scott’s “Corner Bright Light” for Fab.com earned a Silver Award in the lighting category of the International Design Awards.
+In 2019, he served as juror for the Industrial Design Excellence Awards hosted by the IDSA (Industrial Designers Society of America).
 He has also organized and curated exhibitions to promote design in Kanazawa, Chicago, Detroit, New York and Milan.
+His exhibitions of Cranbrook student work at the International Contemporary Furniture Fair in NYC have won the Best School Award four times since 2001, including an award in 2019.
 As an active agent in education, culture and commerce, he is building new works, connections and discussions to inspire design culture in America and abroad.

 39221 Woodward Ave.